Latent Interpolation Learning Using Diffusion Models for Cardiac Volume Reconstruction: Methods

 The conditioning here is the output of our conditioning mechanism, thus $c^*=\tau_{\theta 2}(\tau_{\theta 1}(s^{(n-1)}, s^{(n+1)}), z_t)$.
 Although the model is trained to reconstruct discrete slices $s^{(n)}$ from adjacent inputs $\bigl[s^{(n-1)}, s^{(n+1)}\bigr]$, it generalizes to non-integer positions during inference.
 For example, a slice at position $s^{(n+0.5)}$ can be generated by conditioning on $\bigl[s^{(n)}, s^{(n+1)}\bigr]$.
 This forms the basis for a bisection-style autoregressive interpolation: once $s^{(n+0.5)}$ is generated, we can recursively synthesize finer interpolations such as $s^{(n+0.25)}$ by conditioning on $s^{(n)}$ and $s^{(n+0.5)}$, and so on.
 Repeating this process allows for flexible and arbitrarily high-resolution upsampling of the 2D slice stack.

 \textbf{\textit{Initialization Refinement.}} In standard diffusion-based inference, latent variables are typically initialized with pure Gaussian noise.
 While effective in many settings, such random initialization may lead to slower convergence or suboptimal outputs, especially in structured domains like medical imaging.
 To address this, we introduce an \textbf{optional} test-time refinement strategy based on diffusion inversion interpolation, similar in spirit to DiffAE and DMCVR.
 Specifically, we initialize the latent variable $z^n_T$ using a spherical linear interpolation (slerp)~\cite{shoemake1985animating,zheng2024noisediffusion} between the noisy latent representations of the two neighboring slices, $z^{(n-1)}_T$ and $z^{(n+1)}_T$.
-The slerp with interpolation coefficient $\alpha \in [0, 1]$ is defined as:
+The slerp with interpolation coefficient $\gamma \in [0, 1]$ is defined as:

+where $\theta$ defines the angular distance between the two noisy latent vectors measured as the arccosine of their normalized dot product.

-In our case, we set $\alpha = 0.5$, corresponding to a midpoint interpolation on the spherical arc.
-This provides a more informed starting point for the denoising process, bringing the initialization closer to the data manifold and facilitating higher-quality reconstructions.
+For uniformly distributed data, we set $\gamma=0.5$, which corresponds to interpolation at the midpoint of the spherical arc.
+This parameter can also be adjusted to compensate for non-uniform data.
+The initialization provides a more informed starting point for the denoising process, bringing the initialization closer to the data manifold and facilitating higher-quality reconstructions.
 Importantly, this initialization is not used during training, allowing the model to learn a free-form interpolation without relying on fixed trajectories.
 At inference time, however, it acts as a lightweight enhancement that improves generation fidelity without altering the model architecture or training procedure.
-We refer to our model with this refinement as $\text{CaLID}{+}$.
+We refer to our model with this refinement as $\text{CaLID}_{+}$.
 This way, we provide a flexible methodology that allows us to trade off between inference speed, computational efficiency, and reconstruction quality.

-\textbf{\textit{Downstream Utility.}} Once the sparse volume is upsampled, a standard 2D or 3D segmentation model can be applied to obtain clinically relevant volumetric structures such as the left ventricle cavity (LVC), right ventricle cavity (RVC), and left ventricle myocardium (LVM).
-Therefore, for downstream utility we train an additional 2D MedFormer segmentation model proposed by Gao et al.~\cite{gao2022data} on cardiac data and use it to segment the dense SAX stack (refer to Figure~\ref{fig:3d_recon}).